-Flanked by the great Atlantic Ocean to the East, and False Bay to the West, the Cape Peninsula is an outstandingly beautiful rocky outcrop.
-The coastline rises dramatically from the ocean, sheer cliffs pointing towards Table Mountain’s summit.
+Flanked by the great Atlantic Ocean to the east and False Bay to the west, the Cape Peninsula is an outstandingly beautiful rocky outcrop.
+So why not skip the hassle of scouring the internet for the best Cape Peninsula tour price and stay right here?

 - White sandy beaches of Clifton and Camps Bay